mkurz/deadbolt-2-guide/manuscript/09-integration-with-authentication-providers.md

 * a DeadboltHandler implementation

 I've also added a small utility class called `AuthSupport` to help with the cache usage, which also makes testing easier, but this contains code that could happily live in the controller.

+A working example for this section can be found at [auth0-integration](https://github.com/schaloner/deadbolt-2-guide-examples/tree/master/auth0-integration).
+To run it, you will need to create an application on Auth0 and fill in the client ID, client secret, etc, into `conf/application.conf`.
+For the redirect URI, you can use `http://localhost:9000/callback` - don't forget to adjust the port if necessary.

 ##### AuthSupport
 This class has two simple function - it standardises the key used for caching the subject, and it wraps the cache result in an `Optional`.